JeComtempleDuCodeSource/Konkantezer/README.md

 ## TO DO
 * Comment code: On going!
 * Selectable maximum size of .c parts: Soon!
-* Pairing with compression: With my Treemer program i'll try to do something.
+* Pairing with compression: With the Treemer program i'll try to do something.
 * Colored output with the help of Prisma.h.

 ## Use